irfanbroo/Leetcode/README.md

 # My LeetCode Solutions

-This repository contains my solutions to LeetCode problems in [Your Programming Language].
+This repository contains my solutions to LeetCode problems in python3 as well as Java.

 ## Table of Contents